 If you are taking on the shipping cost yourself and offering discounted or free shipping, you should seek out a contract with a shipping company that is both reliable and affordable.
 Additionally, you should be sure that they can provide a pickup schedule that will work with your production timelines and quantities.

-If you decide to allow retailers to pay for items after they place their order, you will need to determine how you are going to collect those payments.
-You can do this through an invoice system where you send buyers a tab that they have to pay by the due date.
+If you decide to allow retailers to pay for items after they place their orders, you will need to determine how you will collect those payments.
+You can do this through an invoice system where you send buyers a tab they must pay by the due date.
 Alternatively, you can use a delayed payment app like Afterpay to send invoices and automatically charge buyers on the set payment dates.

-5. Photograph Your Products
+Step 5: Photograph Your Products

 If you are using Faire as your wholesale marketplace, this is your last step—Faire will create your product pages for you after you submit your photos and line sheet.
 Otherwise, you will upload your photos to your marketplace shop page and create product pages from there.

-A line sheet is the catalog that buyers will use to place an order on your products; it displays all your product images and their descriptions, wholesale prices, IDs or names, and any other important information.
-Line sheets are supposed to give buyers an overview of everything you have to offer, so keep your formatting simple and clean for easy reading.
+A line sheet is the catalog buyers will use to place an order on your products; it displays all your product images and their descriptions, wholesale prices, IDs or names, and any other important information.
+Line sheets are supposed to give buyers an overview of everything you offer, so keep your formatting simple and clean for easy reading.

 While keeping things orderly will help with readability, you also want to be sure that your line sheet includes some branding.
 This will help retailers determine if your products are a good fit for their business, and will give you a chance to present your brand when buying decisions are being made.

-Tip: Don’t forget to look beyond your current industry.
+Don’t forget to look beyond your current industry.
 If you are expanding your existing brand, consider what areas of retail you can expand your products into.
 Say you sell jewelry, look beyond jewelers to gift stores, museums, and boutiques.

 Drive traffic to your website by running ads on Google and using good search engine optimization (SEO) techniques.
 Smart advertising algorithms will help your website end up in front of your target market, and good SEO will make it easy for people to find your website online.
 You can also hire marketing professionals to help set your website up for success.